 West Texas Inauguration Road Trip

+For this edition of West Texas Talk, we take you back to January.

-After the inauguration of Donald Trump, we sent seven reporters all over West Texas (Marfa, Alpine, Fort Davis, Balmorhea, Presidio, Midland, Odessa, Fort Stockton, and Coyanosa) to hear from voters about their feelings towards the new president.
+On a cold and rainy Saturday after the inauguration of President Donald Trump, this radio station sent seven reporters across west Texas (Marfa, Alpine, Fort Davis, Balmorhea, Presidio, Midland, Odessa, Fort Stockton, and Coyanosa) to hear from the listeners of this station to hear the wide range of how everyone was feeling about our new president.

 The voices and opinions we gathered were as diverse as the people who call west Texas home.